 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
 If you still have issues after this, please contact us.

-SPRINT DISTANCE .25 mile swim 12 mile bike 3.1 mile run
+SPRINT AQUABIKE .25 mile swim 12.4 mile bike DONE

 ENTRY FEES ARE NON-REFUNDABLE - NO EXCEPTIONS!